microsoft/qsharp/katas/content/key_distribution/index.md

 BB84 protocol consists of the two main phases:

 1. During the first phase, Alice prepares individual qubits following a certain procedure and then sends them to Bob via the quantum channel to be measured.
-Alice takes notes of the classical decisions she made when preparing the qubits, and Bob - of his decisions and the measurement results.
+Alice takes notes of the classical decisions she made when preparing the qubits, and Bob takes notes of his decisions when measuring the qubits and the measurement results.

 2. The second phase is entirely classical post-processing and communication: Alice and Bob discuss their data from the first phase and extract a classical, random bit string they can use as a shared key.